Chinese Language 1B

 - SoftwareDetails - It is essential for students to have reliable internet access in order to participate in and complete your units, regardless of whether they contain an on campus attendance or intensive school component.
 For additional information please visit UNE Hardware Requirements: https://www.une.edu.au/current-students/support/it-services/hardware

-- TravelDetails - Travel may be required to attend the Final Examination for this subject.
-Travel may be required if students choose to attend the Non-Mandatory Intensive School.
+- TravelDetails - Travel may be required if students choose to attend the Non-Mandatory Intensive School.
 In 2020 the Non-Mandatory Intensive school will be held at the UNE Sydney campus in Parramatta NSW.
 Dates to be advised.

 - OtherDetails -